“Hi! I can’t give you my name, number or address because my father is a killer and he will continue to kill.”

-Dad, there is a whole bunch of bullshit out there that you couldn’t and can’t stop me from hearing, witnessing or experiencing.
+Dad, there is a whole bunch of BS out there that you couldn’t and can’t stop me from hearing, witnessing or experiencing.
 While boasting about my boldness made me smile as a child, what has made me tough in life is your time.

 There is no dramatic story or life-changing moment that illustrates your impact on my life or the significance of our relationship.
 It has always been the little moments, or maybe simply the fact that we have so many moments, that’s mattered most.